Pam2020/DATA606_Image_Caption_Generator/docs/draft_proposal.md

-The dataset that will be used for this is the Flickr8k which can be found here: https://www.kaggle.com/datasets/e1cd22253a9b23b073794872bf565648ddbe4f17e7fa9e74766ad3707141adeb
+The dataset that will be used for this is the Flickr8k which can be found here: https://www.kaggle.com/datasets/e1cd22253a9b23b073794872bf565648ddbe4f17e7fa9e74766ad3707141adeb This dataset consists of about 8000 image files and captions for the same.

 References that will be used are:
 1. https://arxiv.org/pdf/1502.03044.pdf